common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 You'll get a prettytable with results.

 # GUI interface
 A .NET port is in early beta enabling users to transcribe wav and mp3 files as well as try the live transcription feature.
-The whole application is portable, less than 25MB and has no dependency other than .NET framework which is already shipped with Microsoft Windows installations.
+The whole application is portable, less than 25MB and has no runtime dependency other than .NET framework which is already shipped with Microsoft Windows installations.
 <p align="center">
   <img src="https://github.com/dkakaie/our-voices-model-competition/blob/main/submit/Variant_Accent_Dialect/kaka-central-kurdish/kspeech.png?raw=true" />
 </p>